Showcase :Metropolitan Museum of Art

 Live Site :http://www.metmuseum.org/blogs

 Islamic art is largely aniconic, meaning it avoids the depiction of figures.
-The opposition "stems from the belief that the creation of living forms is unique to God."
-Consequently, Islamic art is dominated by intricate geometric patterns, arabesques (patterns based on foliage), and forms inspired by calligraphy.
+The opposition to figures "stems from the belief that the creation of living forms is unique to God."
+Consequently, Islamic art is dominated by complex geometric patterns, arabesques (patterns based on foliage), and forms inspired by calligraphy.

-We began by creating very basic patterns in Processing, a programming language based in Java that was developed specifically with designers and artists in mind.
-Our first use of a Met object enhanced by augmented reality was this pair of Minbar doors.
+We began by coding very basic patterns in Processing, a programming language based in Java.
+We attempted to recreate various patterns found in the gallery, such as this pair of Minbar doors.

-The background of the iPad application is currently black, rather than transparent, because continuously running the camera slows down the application.
-In the future we hope to create a truly augmented reality experience in the Museum using more advanced technology such as the Moverio glasses—a concept similar to Google Glass, but instead of having everything in your view off to the side, they are in front of your view and allow for true augmented reality.
-Our inspiration to use these came when Sean McCracken from Epson spent a couple days in the Media Lab to demo the glasses for us.
+The background of the prototype is currently black, rather than transparent as we originally intended, because continuously running the camera slows down the application.
+In the future, we hope to create a true augmented reality experience in the museum, experimenting with more advanced technology such as the Moverio Smart Glasses.
+We had the opportunity to use the Moverio Glasses when Sean McCracken from Epson spent a few days in the Media Lab to demo the glasses for us.
+The Moverio a concept similar to Google Glass, but instead of the view being off to the side, the augmented images are directly in front and allow for true augmented reality.

-We believe that incorporating a participatory element into the Museum's gallery spaces would enhance the museum experience for visitors in a very enriching way, creating new avenues for visitors of all ages that are both fun and educational.
+We believe that incorporating a participatory element into the Museum's gallery spaces would enhance the museum experience for visitors in a unique and enriching way, creating new avenues of learning for visitors of all ages that is both fun and educational.
 The true benefit of this project was having direct contact with the Met's extensive collection and receiving incredible inspiration from the Museum's staff.
-Finding a way to use modern technology to supplement the understanding of classic artworks was an exciting challenge that we would both like to continue to explore in our future projects.
+The project culminated with an installation and presentation to the Met staff and visitors.